-- (1) Standby: The device does not transmit or send data, and is not connected to any device. - (2) Advertising: The advertiser sends broadcast messages at a specified advertising interval on the three fixed advertising channels (including channels 37, 38, and 39).
-The broadcast messages are unidirectional and do not require any connection. - (3) Scanning: The scanner listens to broadcast messages on the three fixed advertising channels 37, 38, and 39. - (4) Initialization: During initialization, the scanner and the advertiser establish a connection.
-The scanner sends a connection request message which contains information such as the channel and time for sending the connection event.
+(1) Standby: The device does not transmit or send data, and is not connected to any device.

+(2) Advertising: The advertiser sends broadcast messages at a specified advertising interval on the three fixed advertising channels (including channels 37, 38, and 39).
+The broadcast messages are unidirectional and do not require any connection.

+(3) Scanning: The scanner listens to broadcast messages on the three fixed advertising channels 37, 38, and 39.

+(4) Initialization: During initialization, the scanner and the advertiser establish a connection.
+The scanner sends a connection request message that contains information such as the channel and time for sending the connection event.
 The advertiser receives the connection request.
 The scanner and the advertiser enter the connection status.
-The connection initiator (scanner) becomes the master device and the receiver (advertiser) becomes the slave device. - (5) Connection event: Communications between the master and slave devices are called connection events.
+The connection initiator (scanner) becomes the master device and the receiver (advertiser) becomes the slave device.

+(5) Connection event: Communications between the master and slave devices are called connection events.
 Connection events between the master and slave devices occur at a specified interval.
 Communication channels 0 through 36 perform FH based on the specified algorithm.

-Both the master device and the slave device can actively end the connection.
-Once disconnection is initiated by one end, the other end must reply to the disconnection request before disconnection.
+Both the master device and the slave device can actively initiate the end of a connection.
+Once disconnection is initiated by one end, the other end must reply to the disconnection request before disconnection occurs.

-• ZigBee
+• Zigbee

-ZigBee is a wireless communication technology for exchanging data over short distances with low power consumption.
-ZigBee features a short distance, self-organizing, low power consumption, and low data rate.
-The ZigBee standard is released by the ZigBee Alliance.
+Zigbee is a wireless communication technology for exchanging data over short distances with low power consumption.
+Zigbee covers a short distance.
+It is self-organizing, with low power consumption and a low data rate.
+The Zigbee standard is released by the Zigbee Alliance.
 Protocols for the physical layer and the Medium Access Control (MAC) layer are defined in IEEE 802.15.4.
-ZigBee supports three networking modes: star network, mesh network, and hybrid network (star+mesh).
+Zigbee supports three networking modes: star network, mesh network, and hybrid network (star + mesh).